LiF-x/lifxmod.com/tutorials/how-can-i-add-starter-items-to-new-characters.md

 [Objects Types ID List - LiF: Extended (lifxmod.com)](https://lifxmod.com/Docs/objects-types-id-list.html)

 > Example:
-> **Please note:** this example may be slightly different than what is originally shown but it works as it is a simpler version then the original it has been included.
+> **Please note:** this example may be slightly different than what is originally shown but it works the same if not better.

      <?xml version="1.0" encoding="utf-8"?>
     <xml>